IADesai/ontheb-rink-ofextinction/README.md

 The project is split into three sections:

 - **Live data processing pipeline.** This runs every minute as a Lambda function from an ECR repository hosted on AWS.
 GET requests are used to obtain the sensor data which is then cleaned and transformed before being inserted into an PostgreSQL RDS hosted on AWS.
+The live pipeline runs every minute and therefore does not need a continuous option, hence Lambda was chosen.
+In addition, it is a lightweight service and is charged based on use so is an economical choice.

 ![Live data processing pipeline](live_pipeline.png)

 - **Archiving old data pipeline.** This runs every twenty four hours as a Lambda function from an ECR repository hosted on AWS.
 Entries older than twenty four hours are saved to a `.csv` file which is uploaded to an S3 bucket.
 These rows are then deleted from the RDS.
+We have chosen a Lambda function as invocation of archiving is infrequent and Lambda allows for cheaper costs as it only charges what is used.

 ![Archiving old data pipeline](archive_pipeline.png)

 - **Interactive dashboard.** This is a continuously running AWS ECS Service.
 The dashboard is written with Python and uses the Streamlit library.
 The Dashboard is configured to read in both recent data from the RDS as well as archived data from S3.
+ECS Service was chosen as we are not concerned about hardware decisions and wanted a continuous running application to display our dashboard data.

 ![Interactive dashboard](dashboard.png)

 ## Repository Configuration

 All code was written for use with Python 3.11.
 All unit tests have been written for `pytest`.
+Code has been tested to be above a pylint score of 8.
+Both pylint and pytest use continuous integration workflows when pushed to main.

 The necessary environment variables for each script are outlined in the respective `README.md` files.
 It is not possible to run the scripts without the necessary AWS credentials.